 Small leaves drop all of the time and when I go to water it, the soil is never dry.
 I’ve spent a lot of time trying to figure out how to properly care for this plant, but I just can’t.
 I leave it and hope for the best.

 04 of 04

 Corn Plant (Fragrant Dracaena)

 And then there’s the plant that I rescued for a friend.
-She messaged me on Instagram asking me to pick up her small plant collection from her old flat since she wasn’t going to be coming back to the UK anymore because of COVID-19.
+She messaged me on Instagram asking me to pick up her small plant collection from her old flat since she wasn’t going to be coming back to the UK anymore.
 It was a ten-minute walk away, so I happily obliged.

 While most of the plants she gave me only needed a repot, there was a Corn Plant that looked so so sad.
 Corn Plants are usually really easy to care for plants.
 In fact, a lot of first time plant owners will get them because you can pretty much neglect them and they’ll still put out new growth.
 So not the case with this one.
 This plant had been neglected for what seemed like years.
 I repotted it, put it in some fresh soil and hoped for the best.
 But the best never came.
 I think it might be time to toss this one.
 There isn’t really any new growth and the stem is starting to turn orange, which can’t be a good sign!